If I invest $1 today, what will it be worth in 10 years?

 Unlock the power of compound interest

 Compound interest is perhaps the most powerful tool in your investment arsenal.
 Albert Einstein once called it the most important invention in all of human history.
 So why do so few of us take advantage?
-The forest of terms probably doesn’t help.
+The many financial terms related to investing probably don’t help.

 First, let’s clear the air with some definitions: